Sivay/Sivay.github.io/about.md

 ---

-**Your time is limited, so don't waste it living someone else's life.
+**Your time is limited, so don't waste it living someone else's life.**

-Don't be trapped by dogma - which is living with the results of other

-people's thinking.
-Don't let the noise of other's opinions drown out your
+**people's thinking.
+Don't let the noise of other's opinions drown out**

-own inner voice.
-And most important, have the courage to follow your heart
+**your own inner voice.
+And most important, have the courage to follow**

-and intuition.
-They somehow already know what you truly want to become.
+**your heart and intuition.
+They somehow already know what you truly want**

+**to become.
 Everything else is secondary.**

 {% include comments.html %}